 Instructions: Choose 3 of the following problems to work on.
 Submit your responses as Python text files, with the extension .py.
 Each file should include your name and the problem number.
-This problem set is due Thursday, February 23, by midnight.

 - Problem 6.0: In class, we discussed counting the number of ways of achieving a specific score in football.
-We assumed points were gained in the following ways: - -2 points for a safety; - 3 points for a field goal; - 6 points for a touchdown with no conversion; - -7 points for a touchdown with 1 point conversion; - 8 points for a touchdown with 2 point conversion.
+We assumed points were gained in the following ways: - -2 points for a safety; - 3 points for a field goal; - 6 points for a touchdown with no conversion; - 7 points for a touchdown with 1 point conversion; - 8 points for a touchdown with 2 point conversion.